MaaKaa/SimpleElasticsearchApp/README.md

   host: localhost:9200
 ````
 6. One you run the app, it automatically creates an index in Elasticsearch.
-   To check if the index is created, run:
+   To check, if the index is created, run:
 ````
 curl http://localhost:9200/user/_settings – displays index settings.
 curl http://localhost:9200/user/_mapping – displays index mappings.
 ````

-### Set up the app
+### Setup the app
 1 Build the project:
 ````
 ./gradlew clean build